 There’s no shortage of accommodation options in Delhi, from cheap and cheerful hostels to luxurious five-star hotels.
 However, if you’re looking for something truly unique, be sure to check out one of the city’s heritage properties (see #99).
 These beautiful old buildings have been lovingly restored and offer a taste of luxury and history that you won’t find anywhere else.

-But which neighbourhood should you stay in?
-Ideal for tourists, the central neighbourhoods of Connaught Place, Paharganj (good if you’re backpacking India on a budget), and Karol Bagh (known for its shopping streets) offer easy access to Delhi’s main attractions.
+But which neighborhood should you stay in?
+Ideal for tourists, the central neighborhoods of Connaught Place, Paharganj (good if you’re backpacking India on a budget), and Karol Bagh (known for its shopping streets) offer easy access to Delhi’s main attractions.
 If you’re looking for a more local experience, however, head to one of the city’s bustling market areas like Chandni Chowk or Sarojini Nagar.

 Saket is upmarket and considered one of the safer areas, while Hauz Khas is perfect for those who want to be close to the action but slightly removed from the hustle and bustle.
 Alternatively, if you’re looking for a more relaxed vibe, stay in one of Delhi’s leafy residential colonies like Jangpura, or quieter Greater Kailash (just 20 minutes to the main haunts by taxi).